 - Standby Lines: Even if you are prepared to show up and wait in line for 5 hours for Rise of the Resistance, you can’t.
 There is no standby line running for the attraction while the virtual queue is operational.
 This is far from ideal for anyone who can’t get to the parks super-early and who would be willing to wait awhile to be able to arrive at a time of their choosing, but that’s how it works for now.

 - VIP Tours: Hiring a pricey VIP tour guide (a.k.a. “plaid”) is an amazing way to cut the lines at Disney parks for most attractions.
 But even paying the big bucks won’t get you special access to Rise of the Resistance.
-The ride is currently not included on a VIP tour.
+The ride is not included on a VIP tour.

 Disney’s Disability Access Pass (DAS) is available for Rise of the Resistance but only to guests that get a boarding pass in the virtual queue.
 (Note that in order to ride the attraction, guests must be able to transfer.)

-Disney is offering Rider Switch for this attraction but also only for guests who have a boarding pass for the virtual queue.
+Disney has offered Rider Switch for this attraction but also only for guests who have a boarding pass for the virtual queue.
 For all intents and purposes, it isn’t really needed unless the attraction breaks down for an extended period or guests return very late in their return window to the ride.
 The 2 hour return window is more than enough time for two different groups of riders to go through the queue.

 How to Ride Star Wars: Rise of the Resistance at Disneyland